inwaves/chai-prep/README.md

 [x] find examples with a given value
 [x] find unique values for an attribute
-[x] calculate the frequency of each value of an attribute among a set of examples [] good representations for all types of data so the tree output is understandable
+[x] calculate the frequency of each value of an attribute among a set of examples [x] good representations for all types of data so the tree output is understandable [x] a function that classifies one example